itsalectric/643_Project_2/README.md

 		2. To designate a specific IP, leave it as "Custom" desired input IP(s)

 ## EC2 Creation, Configuration, and Connection
-For this project, there will need to be one main node and 4 worker nodes according to the requirements.
-In addition to the aforementioned, AWS automatically implemented a new GUI when launching a new EC2 instance.
+AWS automatically implemented a new GUI when launching a new EC2 instance.
 The following instructions are the new GUI:
 1. Navigate to (http://console.aws.amazon.com/ec2/)
 2. Click "Instances" on the left pane and click on "Launch Instances"
 	1. Name the instance to your liking in the "Name and Tags" section
-	2. Keep default "Amazon Linux 2 Kernel" selected in the "Application and OS Images (Amazon Machine Image)" section
+	2. Keep default "Ubuntu" selected in the "Application and OS Images (Amazon Machine Image)" section
 	3. Edit the "Instance Type" as needed depending on computing needs
 	4. Select an existing or create a new key within the  "Key Pair" section
 		1. Select "vockey" if using Learner Lab (PEM key can be downloaded on the "AWS Detail" page)